 The JCS has identified the need to improve, expand and enhance the provision of educational facilities to develop local skills to create additional employment opportunities, improving prosperity and wellbeing.
-With Spixworth schools providing the early years provision, a choice of high schools and colleges with bus links and the Aviation Academy accessible close by.
+Spixworth schools will provide the early years provision with a choice of high schools and colleges with bus links and the Aviation Academy accessible close by.